magento/architecture/design-documents/asynchronous-import/base-extension.md

 }
 ```
 where *import_data* is a 1/N part of the whole content, and *data_hash* contains sha256 hash of full import_data body.

+`pieces_count` - iss amount of pieces that will be transferred for 1 file.
+We need it to be sure that import is completed and then we could detect if it was successfully finished or failed

+`piece_number` - its a number that detects which part of file currently transferred.
+This is required to have to support Asynchronous File import when we dont need to send parts in correct sequence

 Then all following parts of imported file will look like: